Why is Jamestown Community College becoming a tobacco-free community?

 When will Jamestown Community College become tobacco-free?

-Jamestown Community College will transition to a tobacco-free community beginning August 1, 2014, at which time signage near smoking areas will be changed to indicate the campus is tobacco-free.
-Until that time, tobacco use is permitted only in designated areas.
-Tobacco use in other areas of the college, including inside of campus-owned vehicles, is prohibited.
+Jamestown Community College became a tobacco-free community on August 1, 2014, at which time signage near smoking areas were changed to indicate the campus is tobacco-free.
+Tobacco use in all areas of the college, including inside of campus-owned vehicles, is prohibited.

 Are other colleges tobacco-free?